ZoinerTejada/hdinsight-docs/hdinsight-hadoop-create-linux-clusters-adf.md

 You can configure a hive activity to use your own HDInsight Hadoop cluster or an on-demand HDInsight Hadoop cluster.
 In this tutorial, the Hive activity in the data factory pipeline is configured to use an on-demand HDInsight cluster.
 Therefore, when the activity runs to process a data slice, here is what happens:

-1. A HDInsight Hadoop cluster is automatically created for you just-in-time to process the slice.
+1. An HDInsight Hadoop cluster is automatically created for you just-in-time to process the slice.
 2. The input data is processed by running a HiveQL script on the cluster.
-3. The HDInsight Hadoop cluster is deleted after the processing is complete and the cluster is idle for the configured amount of time (timeToLive setting).
-If the next data slice is available for processing with in this timeToLive idle time, the same cluster is used to process the slice.
+3. The HDInsight Hadoop cluster is deleted after the processing is complete and the cluster is idle for the configured amount of time (`timeToLive` setting).
+If the next data slice is available for processing within this `timeToLive` idle time, the same cluster is used to process the slice.

 In this tutorial, the HiveQL script associated with the hive activity performs the following actions:

-1. Creates an external table that references the raw web log data stored in an Azure Blob storage.
+1. Creates an external table that references the raw web log data stored in an Azure Blob Storage container.
 2. Partitions the raw data by year and month.
-3. Stores the partitioned data in the Azure blob storage.
+3. Stores the partitioned data in the Azure Blob Storage container.

-In this tutorial, the HiveQL script associated with the hive activity creates an external table that references the raw web log data stored in the Azure Blob Storage.
+In this tutorial, the HiveQL script associated with the hive activity creates an external table that references the raw web log data stored in the Azure Blob Storage container.
 Here are the sample rows for each month in the input file.

 ```
 2014-01-01,02:01:09,SAMPLEWEBSITE,GET,/blogposts/mvc4/step2.png,X-ARR-LOG-ID=2ec4b8ad-3cf0-4442-93ab-837317ece6a1,80,-,1.54.23.196,Mozilla/5.0+(Windows+NT+6.3;+WOW64)+AppleWebKit/537.36+(KHTML,+like+Gecko)+Chrome/31.0.1650.63+Safari/537.36,-,http://weblogs.asp.net/sample/archive/2007/12/09/asp-net-mvc-framework-part-4-handling-form-edit-and-post-scenarios.aspx,\N,200,0,0,53175,871